Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 ## Webpack config

-Webpack is an industry standard tool.
-You will see this tool in the future expect to work with it.
+Webpack is an industry-standard tool.
+You will see this tool in the future expects to work with it.
 It does many things.
 The webpack.config.js file configures webpack, it is written in JavaScript.

-Copy the code below and paste into your webpack.config.js.
+Copy the code below and paste it into your webpack.config.js.

 ```
 const path = require('path')

 module.exports = {
  entry: './src/index.js',
  output: {
  filename: 'bundle.js',
  path: path.resolve(__dirname, 'dist')
  }
 }
 ```